-A former partner with DWK, Christine took time off to care for her two small children and is therefore intimately familiar with the pressures and demands facing both working parents and homemaking parents.
+Formerly based in Chicago and now leading the firm’s West Coast expansion, earlier in her career Christine took time off to care for her two small children and is therefore intimately familiar with the pressures and demands facing both working parents and homemaking parents.
 A divorce often exasperates these challenges by creating new financial strains and shifting child rearing responsibilities.
 Christine has learned that what is best for her clients is devising and implementing strategies that get them out of divorce as quickly and as cost-effectively as possible.

 For some couples, litigation is unavoidable and necessary in order to divide the marital estate and to resolve support and parenting disputes.
 Christine is a tenacious litigator for her clients when that is what they need.
 For an increasing number of couples, their goals are best met through alternatives to litigation, such as settling these disputes early on in a comprehensive settlement conference or through mediation.
 Recognizing these trends and with the primary goal of taking whatever approach is in the best interest of her clients, Christine has recently completed the Mosten/Guthrie Family and Divorce Mediation Training.
 Mediation offers an alternative to litigation for couples focused on cooperation and reaching amicable resolutions and Christine is primed to help clients throughout this process as well.